mkvesala/CMPS14-ESP32-SignalK-gateway/README.md

 2. Shows info messages on the way, related to calibration status, user interaction on web UI, OTA update progress etc.
 3. LCD shows messages from a message queue on fifo basis, every 1.5 seconds
 4. To avoid unnecessary blinking the LCD will refresh only if the content to be shown is different from what's already on the display.

+Using different display can be done within `DisplayManager` class while ensuring its public API stays intact for backwards compatibility.

 ### Two led indicators